 Network Connection Wizard

-Completing the Network Connection Wizard Incoming Connection To create this connection No create this connection and save it in the Network and Dial-up Connections folder, click Finish.
-To create this connection in the Network and Dial-up Connections (Idder, select it, click File, and then click Poperties.
+Completing the Network Connection Wizard Incoming Connection To create this connection Network and Dial-up Connections folder, click Finish.
+To dedit this connection in the Network and Dial-up Connections (fider, select it, click File, and then click Poperties.

 < Back Finish Cancel